 ⚠️ Our phones are currently down.
 Please email us at info@brightstar.co.nz and we’ll get back to you as soon as possible.
 We apologise for the inconvenience.

-Marketing, Sales & Customer Strategies for NZ's rural businesses
+Marketing, Sales & Customer Engagement for Connecting with Rural NZ

 19-20 OCTOBER 2026